-Join Jane Barratt for an in-depth discussion in this video Stocks, part of Personal Investing Basics.
+Join Jane Barratt for an in-depth discussion in this video Stocks, part of Managing Your Personal Investments.

 - If you had a choice to invest in real estate, gold,…bonds or stocks, which option has historically has…given the best return?…It's stocks, hands down.…Through thick and thin, the US stock market has…returned 5%.…Even after depression, dot com bubbles,…economic melt-downs, stocks still have the…best returns over time of all asset classes.…Let's look at stocks and see why they have…traditionally been such good investments.…First, let's start with what a stock is.…